-The Karjala Database Foundation and ELY Centre in South Savo are upholding a telecommuting project that employs people that have been unemployed long-term.
-The intention is to offer flexible working opportunities to people for whom normal work is not suitable.
-The work consists of entering information into the database.
-The project employees enter the church records from the ceded Karelia in the database.
+The Karjala Database Foundation and ELY Centre in South Savo were upholding a project that employs people that have been unemployed long-term.
+The intention was to offer flexible working opportunities to people for whom normal work was not suitable.
+The project employees entered the church records from the ceded Karelia in the database.

-One of the goals of the telecommuting project is to break a long period of unemployment by offering meaningful work of social significance.
-In this way the individual´s sense of alienation is diminished, while his/her vitality is increased and he/she learns and maintains IT skills that are needed in today´s society.
+One of the goals of the distance work project was to break a long period of unemployment by offering meaningful work of social significance.
+In this way the individual´s sense of alienation was diminished, while his/her vitality was increased and he/she could learn and maintain IT skills that are needed in today´s society.

-A person who is employed in the project is working either from his/her home or at special workstations that are assigned to distance work.
-Besides Mikkeli, the project employs persons in Hirvensalmi, Joroinen, Juva, Kangasniemi, Mäntyharju, Pertunmaa, Kristina and Pieksämäki.
-The Karjala Database Foundation lends the necessary equipment and manages and supervises the work, but otherwise the employees work independently with a working time of 5h/day and 25 hrs /week.
-The employee can plan the daily working hours so as to fit his or her own rhythm.
-The employer trusts that each worker performs a fair amount of work without supervision.
-This way, no one needs to commute dozens of miles to the workplace.
+A person who was employed in the project was working either from his/her home or at special workstations that were assigned to distance work.
+Besides Mikkeli, the project had persons in Hirvensalmi, Joroinen, Juva, Kangasniemi, Mäntyharju, Pertunmaa, Kristina and Pieksämäki.
+The Karjala Database Foundation lended the necessary equipment and supervised the work, but otherwise the employees worked independently with a working time of 5h/day and 25 hrs /week.
+The employee could plan the daily working hours so as to fit his or her own rhythm.

-The distance work project has been running for 15 years.
-During this time, over 500 people have worked on the project.
-Over 90 % of the material in the Karjala database has been submitted by employees of the distance work project.
+The distance work project lasted about 15 years.
+During this time, over 500 people worked on the project.
+Over 90 % of the material in the Karjala database has entered by employees of the distance work project.

-Distance work is a form of work with growing importance.
-The Karjala database distance work project has given many people a positive perception of this kind of work.
-The project also provides other industries with a model for this method for employing and achieving visible results at moderate costs.
-As a result of the project, the Karjala Database Foundation obtains a representative database that scientists from different fields can use in a versatile manner.
+The Karjala database distance work project gave many people a positive perception of this kind of work.
+The project also provided a model for this method for employing and achieved visible results at moderate costs.
+As a result of the project, the Karjala Database Foundation obtained a representative database that scientists from different fields can use in a versatile manner.

-A total of 9 566 291 personal records have been entered into the database.
-This number also includes information received via the Genealogy Society.
-The share of the Karjala database is 9 240 056 records.
+A total of 10.240.874 personal records have been entered into the database.
+This number also includes information received via the Genealogy Society (326.235).
+The share of the Karjala database is 9.914.639.